Last Updated: March 1, 2026

 Certain legal processes come with gag orders that prohibit disclosure.
 Governments cannot compel speech that is untrue, so we publish a periodic statement instead.
 If this page stops updating or specific statements are removed, you should assume circumstances have changed.

 This canary updates on or around the 1st of each month.
-Treat it as invalid if older than 45 days.
+If it is older than 45 days and no official incident notice is posted, treat the canary as failed.

 The statement is cryptographically signed.
-Verify with our public key (fingerprint listed in SECURITY_DISCLOSURE.md).
+Verify with our public key and fingerprint:

 | Date | Status | Archive |